igorspasic/nanoc4/README.md

 ### Blog extension

 Default nanoc Blog extension is enabled.
 Blogs are stored in the `/blogs/` folder.
-Each blog entry is in one subfolder.
+Each blog entry is in one subfolder and it's `kind` will be automatically set to `article`.
 Root page contains the list of all blogs.

 Blogs are ordered by date/time, similar to collections.

+### Folder metadata

+Each folder may contain additional meta-data stored in `*.yaml` files.
+Each metadata is automatically binded into all the items in the same folder.
+You get the parsed metadata as: `@item[yaml_name]`.

+This can be used, for example, to define a submenu.

+### JSON Database

+Just put JSON files anywere.
+Each JSON file will be loaded in global variable `$jsondata` under the key that is equal to json file name (w/o extension), for
+example: `<%= $jsondata['j1'] %>`.

+Be sure not to have the same json file name in different folders.

+### Sitemap

+There is sitemap generator as well.

+### htaccess

+It is defined in `htaccess.txt`.
+It generates `.htaccess`.

+### Lorem

+Lorem library is availiable for creating dummy content.

 ## Frontmatter